colshrapnel/phpdelusions.net/sql_injection.md

 <a name="9">&nbsp;</a>
 ###Dynamically built queries.#dynamic

 As this text pretends to be a complete guide for injection protection, I cannot avoid complex queries creation.
 A usual case of multiple-criteria search, for example.
-Or any other case where we have to have *arbitrary query parts* added or taken out from query.
+Or any other case where we have to have *arbitrary query parts* added or taken out from the query.
 There is no way to use placeholders in this case - so, we need another mechanism.

 First, a **query builder** is a king here.
 The exact case query builders were invented for